nightroman/Invoke-Build/Tasks/Import/README.md

 ## How to share and import tasks

-Tasks designed for sharing are normally defined in standard PowerShell scripts with recommended suffix *.tasks.ps1*.
+Tasks designed for sharing are normally defined in standard PowerShell scripts with the recommended suffix *.tasks.ps1*.
 Then these scripts are dot-sourced in build scripts.

 This sample demonstrates: